-Fig. 6.
-Mean normalized bias in AOD (dimensionless) from comparison with MODIS measurements.
-Two different products were used, Level 2 (left) and data with additional quality assurance filters according to (Hyer et al., 2011) (right).
-Simulated values of AOD were considered for times and locations with available MODIS data.

-- scaling strategy is supported by the fact that the BC model bias is higher when the continental air masses were originated from the east and southeast.
-It is also justified by the - fact that the BC emission may vary by a factor of 2-5 on regional scale (Ramanathan and Carmichael, 2008).
-Relatedly, Chi et al. (2013) also reported that by using EMEP CO emissions in a simple Lagrange disperse model, the simulated CO concentration was by a factor of 5 lower than the observation at a remote boreal forest site in Russia.
-This scaling method - increases the total emission in the domain to 2.07 tons day-1.
-For R5 in Table 2 the EC emissions are set to 0 for calculating the radiative forcing, which will be described later.
-In general, an increase of simulated $m{BC}$ towards the mea- - sured values can be seen for the 3 additional model runs (Table 5).
+In general, an increase of simulated $m{\rm BC}$ towards the measured values can be seen for the 3 additional model runs (Table 5).
 The simulation of BC is improved with MNB -36% for R2, -6% for R3 and -40% for R4.
-The simulation of the temporal pattern remains nearly unchanged for R2 ( $R^2$ =0.35) and R3 ( $R^2$ =0.37).
-This is because although the - overall model bias improved significantly in R3, as shown in Figure 3, the modelled value matches the observation dur-620 ing the polluted continental time period, while the simulations during the clean marine time period degraded with pronounced overestimation by a factor of 2.
-It indicates that - the EC emissions in Germany and in the countries to the west where the marine air masses passing through are not 625 necessarily underestimated.
-However, the run R4 improved the correlation between model and observation to $R^2=0.45$ , which captures the observed temporal pattern during both - marine and continental polluted periods.
-In 1-2 April and 6 7 April 2009, the BC mass concentration is still underesti- 630 mated by R4.
-This may be due to both that there might be also slightly underestimation of EC emissions to the west of $15^{\circ}E$ or the emissions to the east of $15^{\circ}E$ might be underestimated by more than a factor of 5.
+The simulation of the temporal pattern remains nearly unchanged for R2 ( $R^2 = 0.35$ ) and R3 ( $R^2 = 0.37$ ).
+This is because although the overall model bias improved significantly in R3, as shown in Fig. 3, the modelled value matches the observation during the polluted continental time period, while the simulations during the clean marine time period degraded with pronounced

+- overestimation by a factor of 2.
+It indicates that the BC emissions in Germany and in the countries to the west where the marine air masses passing through are not necessarily underestimated.
+However, the run R4 improved the correlation between model and observation to $R^2 = 0.45$ , which captures the observed temporal pattern during both marine and continental polluted periods.
+In 1-2 April and 6-7 April 2009, the BC mass - concentration is still underestimated by R4.
+This may be due to both that there might be also slightly underestimation of BC emissions to the west of 15° E or the emissions to the east of 15° E might be underestimated by more than a factor of 5.
+In Fig. 5, the EUCAARI BC emissions are depicted together with an emission inventory for Asia with a targeting year of 2008 (MICS Asia).
+Although, both inventories do not overlap, it is - clearly visible that the MICS Asia BC emissions are much higher than the EUCAARI BC emissions at the boundary between Europe and Asia, which also supports our finding of underestimated BC emissions in eastern European countries.
-Fig. 7.
-Time series of AOD from AERONET sun photometer measurements and model values are shown as straight lines.

-It is worth noticing that there might also be interannual variation/monthly variation in the EC emission, which we kept constant.
+It is worth noticing that there might also interannual variation/monthly variation in the BC emission, which we kept constant.
 However, if the monthly variation would have been taken into account, the spring time (April) would be the relatively lower emission time period in comparison to the heating time period in winter.
 This means that we actually have already over feed in emission into the model run.
-It further justifies that the annual emission of BC that we are using now is even more strongly underestimated.
+It further justify that the annual emission of BC that we are using now is even more strongly underestimated.